vanhoutenbos/azure-aks-aso/README.md

 }
 ```

-### Auto-update
+### Auto-upgrade

-You can automatically update your AKS cluster and nodepools when a new version releases (either LTS or none LTS).
+You can automatically upgrade your AKS cluster and nodepools when a new version releases (either LTS or none LTS).

 You can do this by setting the following value in the `properties`;
 ```bicep